 First time in Dublin?
 No need to think a lot about where to start and where to end.
 Hop on a city bus tour for the best and easiest sightseeing experience you can ever have from your seat and at your own pace.

-You are in Dublin; you have your itinerary covered.
-Believe it or not, Dublin bus tours are something the Irish capital is famous for.
-It is one way to travel easily around the city and follow your plan.
+You are in Dublin; your itinerary is covered.
+Believe it or not, Dublin bus tours are famous in the Irish capital.
+They are one way to travel easily around the city and follow your plan.

 When You Are in Dublin, Do as Dubliners Do

 Take the bus!
-Since there is no subway system in Dublin, then a bus would do.
-Buses are the most common transport means in the Irish capital and the best way to get around the city.
+Since there is no subway system in Dublin, a bus would do.
+Buses are the most common form of transport in the Irish capital and the best way to get around the city.

-Bus tours are designed to make your vacation in Dublin the best it could be.
+Bus tours are designed to make your vacation in Dublin the best.
 With a tour operator on board, you need not worry about missing out on any of the city’s attractions.
 They have a route to follow and specific stops to make.
 Besides, bus groups are mostly given priority in lining up to the city highlights.

 DoDublin Bus Tours

-In the sightseeing business since 1988, DoDublin has been operating tours of the Irish capital, showing visitors the best of the city on their famous green hop-on hop-off buses.
+Since 1988, DoDublin has been operating sightseeing tours of the Irish capital, showing visitors the best of the city on its famous green hop-on hop-off buses.

 A trip by DoDublin is not only architected for you to visit tourist attractions.
 It is a good chance for tourists to mingle with native guides who insert bits and pieces of their everyday rhetoric into their presentations.
 That’s what’s good about a trained guide.